Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Experiment results on additional models

 \subsection{Gemma-2-9B}

-We analyze Gemma-2-9B, a 9B parameter model with 42 transformer layers, focusing on a representative middle layer selected based on minimal token concentration in a preliminary analysis, following the same criterion used in \Cref{sec: setup}.
+We analyze Gemma-2-9B, a 9B parameter model with 42 transformer layers, focusing on layer 21 (50\% depth).
 We use sparse autoencoders from the GemmaScope release \citep{gemma_scope} with 16,384 features trained on residual stream activations.

 \Cref{tab: gemma2_9b} summarizes feature detection and token injection results for both reasoning datasets.
 As in the main experiments, we identify the top 100 features by Cohen's $d$ and classify them using the token injection framework from \Cref{sec: injection}.